Canol Project: Decommissioning

 Due to its remoteness and challenging conditions the costs to provide fuel from the Canol were considerably higher than having fuel arrive via tanker.
 On March 8, 1945, the US War Department made the decision to shut the project down.
 Work began immediately to winterize all equipment, clean and stock camps and remove all personnel.

 The Canadian government had right of first refusal to purchase the pipeline, but prior to shutdown had already concluded that the cost of operating the project was far greater than shipping in oil.
 The U.S. Army hoped to find a private-sector buyer for the entire project, but was unsuccessful.
 Instead the project was sold off in pieces while Canol No. 1 was sold for scrap and abandoned.

 Imperial Oil purchased equipment at Norman Wells for $3 million.
 Imperial also paid $1 million for the Whitehorse refinery, which had been installed at a cost of $27 million, which they then dismantled and shipped to Alberta.
 The salvage rights for the remainder of the line were sold for $700,000 and carried out by George Price of Dawson Creek, British Columbia.
 Some valuable equipment was salvaged but much of the pipeline, telegraph wire, vehicles and buildings were left in place.

 The Skagway-Whitehorse (Canol No.2) and Whitehorse-Fairbanks (Canol No.4) sections remained in use for fuel delivery from tankers at the Port of Skagway to Whitehorse and Fairbanks until 1958, when it was replaced by the larger Haines-Fairbanks Pipeline.
 It was then sold to the White Pass & Yukon Company (WPY).
 WPY dismantled the Canol No.4 by 1962, but continued to operate Canol No.2 until 1994, when the pipeline was removed.

 The Whitehorse refinery was dismantled in 1948 and shipped to Edmonton to process oil from the recent discovery at Leduc.

+Controversy

+[I]n the spring of 1942, we had many needs for transportation, materials, and manpower on military and naval projects vital to the prosecution of the war, and we did not have sufficient of any of them to fill all of our needs.
+We had to study all of the projects and their possible contributions to the war effort, weigh them against each other, and allocate what we had to those projects which were most essential.
+It is in the light of this background and these facts that the Canol project must be judged.